chiragbharadwaj/ro/spec/README.md

 #   • A pair of expressions
 #   • The projection functions that find the left-half and the right-half of a pair, respectively
 #   • An anonymous function from an identifier to expressions (i.e. no curried functions)
-#   • Function application (can only apply arguments to a named function)
+#   • Function application, but can only apply arguments to a named function (i.e. take value of)
 #   • A binary relation on expressions (binary operations)
 #   • A unary relation on expressions (unary operations)
 #   • An if-then-else expression (no if-then expressions permitted for simplicity)